YingxuH/DataSciencePosts/docs/GPT3.md

 The meta-learning used in GPT-3 can be configured with a outer-loop and inner-loop, where the inner-loop is also referred to as 'in-context learning'.
 During the outer-loop, the model is trained via un-supervised learning to improve its general capability.
 For the inner-loop, the model will be fed with some instances of the tasks without any parameter updating, then the model is required to complete the following instances following the same pattern.

+- Few-Shot learning: The model is given a few demonstrations at inference time, together with the task explainations.
+- One-Shot learning: The model is given one example at inference time, together with the task explainations.
+- Zero-Shot learning: Only natural language instruction is given at inference time.

 2. Sparse Transformer

 The idea is similar to the sparse transformer introduced in Child's paper [^2].

+3. Large Capacity

-3. Large scale training data set.
+4. Large scale training data set.

 It started from the CommonCrawl dataset and filtered out the low-quality and duplicated cotent.
+The authors removed duplications in the CommonCrawl dataset to keep the integrity of the validation data set.
+In addition, other high-quality while smaller-scale corpura has been added to improve the diversity.
+The augmented dataset includes:
+- expanded WebText
+- Internet books corpora (Books1 and Books2)
+- English-language Wikipedia

 [^1]: https://arxiv.org/pdf/1703.03400.pdf